berndporr/neato-xv11-lidar/README.md

 ![alt tag](map.png)

-# Data formats for firmware V2.4 and v2.6
+# Raw data format for firmware V2.4 and v2.6
 A full revolution will yield 90 packets, containing 4 consecutive readings each.
 The length of a packet is 22 bytes.
 This amounts to a total of 360 readings (1 per degree) on 1980 bytes.